 Los Angeles is where the urban and the wild meet.
 Located near the Santa Monica Mountains in a garden like setting UCLA is home to a wide variety of flora and fauna.
 Professor Wayne Dollase has created an online database of the more than 550 plant species on the UCLA campus.
 You can learn more in this article and access the database on this page.
+You can help track campus biodiversity through the iNaturalist app and website, and view other observations on the UCLA Campus Biodiversity page here.

 In 2015, a team of students in the Action Research Team program conducted bird and insect surveys and identified 37 species of birds.
 UCLA is a living laboratory for biodiversity research and teaching with students, faculty and staff collaborating on campus.
 The Shaffer Lab is studying reptiles and amphibians on campus and Tom Gillespie‘s classes conduct research on an area of campus known as Sage Hill.
 These projects and others contribute to the Sustainable LA Grand Challenge, a university-wide research project that will develop a plan for the LA region to reach 100% sustainability in energy and water by 2050 while enhancing biodiversity.